The next step is to install Flask, but before I go into that I want to tell you about the best practices associated with installing Python packages.

 Interestingly, this method of installing packages will not work in most cases.
 If your Python interpreter was installed globally for all the users of your computer, chances are your regular user account is not going to have permission to make modifications to it, so the only way to make the command above work is to run it from an administrator account.
 But even without that complication, consider what happens when you install a package as above.
 The

 pip tool is going to download the package from PyPI, and then add it to your Python installation.
 From that point on, every Python script that you have on your system will have access to this package.
-Imagine a situation where you have completed a web application using version 0.11 of Flask, which was the most current version of Flask when you started, but now has been superseeded by version 0.12.
-You now want to start a second application, for which you'd like to use the 0.12 version, but if you replace the 0.11 version that you have installed you risk breaking your older application.
+Imagine a situation where you have completed a web application using version 1.1 of Flask, which was the most current version of Flask when you started, but now has been superseeded by version 2.0.
+You now want to start a second application, for which you'd like to use the 2.0 version, but if you replace the 1.1 version that you have installed you risk breaking your older application.
 Do you see the problem?
-It would be ideal if it was possible to install Flask 0.11 to be used by your old application, and also install Flask 0.12 for your new one.
+It would be ideal if it was possible to have Flask 1.1 installed and accessible to your old application, while also install Flask 2.0 for your new one.

 To address the issue of maintaining different versions of packages for different applications, Python uses the concept of virtual environments.
 A virtual environment is a complete copy of the Python interpreter.
 When you install packages in a virtual environment, the system-wide Python interpreter is not affected, only the copy is.
 So the solution to have complete freedom to install any versions of your packages for each application is to use a different virtual environment for each application.
 Virtual environments have the added benefit that they are owned by the user who creates them, so they do not require an administrator account.